 At a local level, mobility plans for employers and schools do also aim for the same targets as SUMPs but on a smaller scale.

-There is no complete and unique document setting guidelines for the implementation of SUMPs on a national level
+There is no complete and unique document setting guidelines for the implementation of SUMPs on a national level, but an overview of SUMPs in the Finnish context is explained here.

 The guidelines for compiling Transport System Plans have been stated in the publication 43/2003 of the Ministry of Transport and Communications: How to compile Transport System Plans – a process description.
 However, several separate development measures have guided the planning forward, and the guidelines are partly outdated.